 - You must have a provider (doctor, dentist, or other prescriber) write your prescription. - Your prescriber must either accept Medicare or file documentation with CMS showing that he or she is qualified to write prescriptions.
-You should ask your prescribers the next time you call or visit if they meet this condition.
+Ask your prescribers the next time you call or visit if they meet this condition.
 If not, please be aware it takes time for your prescriber to submit the necessary paperwork to be processed. - You must use a network pharmacy to fill your prescriptions.
 For more information, see Section 2, Fill your prescriptions at a network pharmacy or through the plan's home delivery service. - Your drug must be on the plan's Drug List (Formulary).
 See Section 3, Your drugs need to be on the plan's Drug List. - Your drug must be used for a medically accepted indication.
 A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
 See Section 3 for more information about a medically accepted indication.

-SECTION 2 Fill your prescription at a network pharmacy or through the plan's home delivery service prescription drugs.
-The term covered drugs means all Part D prescription drugs that are covered by the plan.
+SECTION 2 Fill your prescription at a network pharmacy or through the plan's home delivery service

-Section 2.1 To have your prescription covered, use a network pharmacy.
+Section 2.1 To have your prescription covered, use a network pharmacy

-In most cases, your prescriptions are covered only if they are filled at one of the plan's network pharmacies.
-A network pharmacy is a pharmacy that has agreed to provide your covered
+In most cases, your prescriptions are covered only if they are filled at our network pharmacies.
+A network pharmacy is a pharmacy that has agreed to provide your covered prescription drugs.
+The term covered drugs means all prescription drugs that are covered by the plan.